-Figure 3 Material/mass balance principle
+Figure 3.
+Material/mass balance principle

-Source: Preparation of a decision support tool for the textile industry, Commission of the European Union, LIFE programme (coordinator: National Technical University of Athens) - 1997
+Source: Preparation of a decision support tool for the textile industry, Commission of the European Union, LIFE programme (1997).

 Material balances constructed over the duration of a complete production cycle are typically easier to prepare and are reasonably accurate compared to those over a shorter time span, which require more accurate and frequent stream monitoring.